Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 Before we init, validate, plan, and apply changes.
 We need to understand that we did not create another project and workspace.
 At least we do not intend to do so.
-We need to tell terraform that the actual already created terraform project and workspace are de one that we try to interate through locals right now.
+We need to tell terraform that the actual already created terraform project and workspace are de one that we try to iterate through locals right now.

 We can do this adding into the `main.tf` file the lines below: